wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 {: .hands_on}

 Look at the preview of the output file.
 First of all, you can see that there are 8570 lines (8569 cells) instead of 31178 cells that were present in the matrix.
-That’s exactly what we wanted to achieve - now we have information for the T-cells that we had filtered.
+That’s exactly what we wanted to achieve - now we have raw information for the T-cells that we have filtered.
 However, the step that we have already performed left us with the matrix whose first and second columns are the same - let’s get rid of one of those!

 > ### {% icon hands_on %} Hands-on: Remove duplicate column (cells IDs)
 >